SusmithaH/adp-ui-coding-test/README.md

       ]

 </details>

-3. Sort the tasks and ensure that 'AWAITING_APPROVAL' tasks are shown first
+2. Sort the tasks and ensure that 'AWAITING_APPROVAL' tasks are shown first.
-4. Upon approval or rejection of the task, update the store
+3. Upon approval or rejection of the task, update the store

 ![coding_intervie](https://github.com/SusmithaH/adp-ui-coding-test/assets/156953431/025df10c-5546-48be-8632-06f818372f50)
 Note: You don't have to create any new components as they are ready out of the box.
 Please refer to the components folder to learn about their usage.